-These small group studies of 2 Timothy contain outlines, cross-references, Bible study discussion questions, and applications.
+This 2 Timothy 2:1-7 Bible study contains outlines, cross-references, commentary, Bible study discussion questions, and applications.
 Visit our library of inductive Bible studies for more in depth inductive studies on this and other books of the Bible you can use in your small group.

-2 Timothy 2:1-7 Inductive Bible Study
+2 Timothy 2:1-7 Bible Study Guide And Commentary With Questions

 I. Be strong (1-2)